meowingtons/PrivID/README.md

 # PrivID
 Privileged Access Management in Python.

-PrivID is currently a password storage system written in Python.
+PrivID is a privileged access management system written in Python.
 Clients interact through a set of REST APIs.
 Data is stored in MongoDB.
 An AngularJS based GUI is in the works.

 Management of passwords/just-in-time access can be enabled through "clients" that call this REST API to make the necessary changes in downstream systems.